 Structural movement

 Repair category 1

 Notes It appears the property has suffered from previous movement evident to distortions to the internal and external fabric.
-Within the limitations of a single survey and for the purposes of this valuation this appears longstanding and non-progressive in nature.
+Within the limitations of a single survey and for the purposes of this valuation this appears longstanding and non progressive in nature.

 Dampness, rot and infestation

 Repair category 2

-Notes Evidence of previous water ingress was noted above the kitchen window unit and staining and damage to the masonry above the kitchen window was noted.
-A precautionary check of this area is recommended by a qualified contractor who can advise on any necessary remedial works thereafter.
-A restricted damp inspection was carried out due to the presence of linings and fittings.
-No comment can be made on the condition of the fabric below any floor coverings or behind any wall linings.
+Notes Moisture meter readings were recorded within the front bedroom.
+Further advice should be sought via a qualified contractor who can advice on any necessary remedial works and estimates prior to purchase.
+A restricted damp inspection was carried out due to the presence of furniture and fittings.
+No comment can be made to the condition of the fabric below any floor coverings or behind any wall linings.

 Chimney stacks Repair category 2 Notes Weathered and damaged masonry noted.
-Future upgrading/remedial works should be anticipated and carried out in accordance with good maintenance practice.
+Future upgrading work should be anticipated and carried out in accordance with good practice.
 Our inspection of chimneys was limited but they are of an age and style where a degree of regular ongoing maintenance should be anticipated.
-Chimney stacks were viewed from street level only.
+Chimney stacks were viewed from ground floor level only.

 Roofing including roof space

 Repair category 2

-Notes Flat roof coverings have a limited life and will require regular and ongoing
+Notes Flat roof coverings have a limited life and will require regular and ongoing maintenance with higher than average maintenance costs.
+Roof coverings appear original and we recommend a precautionary check of the roof decks and